Counselling Children and Young People

 How I work:

-I will discuss more about the way I work and you and/or your child can talk about the reasons you are coming and ask questions.
-Once we have gained more clarity we can then decide whether to move forward and arrange further sessions.
+I will discuss more about the way I work and you and/or your child can talk about the reasons they are coming and ask questions.
+Once we have gained enough information we can then decide to schedule further sessions.

-In the initial few sessions my aim is to get to know your child well, so I can create a therapy plan to meet needs.
-I will counsel the initial concerns in greater depth and enquire about family life and past history.
+In the initial few sessions my aim is to get to know your child so I can create a therapy plan to meet needs.
+I will counsel the initial concern and enquire about family life and past history.

 At this stage we will agree duration of therapy for short term (4-12 sessions) or long term (6 months or more), taking into account the initial assessment agreement.
-I work with children and young people individually but if they request family members to join us this can be discuss further into the work.
-I am able to offer support to parents but will maintain confidentiality with the child at all times which will be explained in more depth at the initial consultation.
+I work with children and young people individually and if they or I request family members to join us this can take place at any stage of the therapy.

-Reviews I offer reviews of the work on a regular basis which gives us the opportunity to explore progress and gain further information if needed.
+Reviews I offer reviews of the work on a regular basis which gives us the opportunity to explore progress and gain further information.
+Parents attending a review will be dependent on the child/young persons age and consent.

 Approaches used within therapy